-Failure to select a room does not release a student who is required to live on campus from that obligation.
+Failure to select a room during the Housing Selection Process does not release a student who is required to live on campus from that obligation.
 A space will be assigned (based on availability) to all required students who fail to select a room through the housing selection process.